WilsonLe/website/public/notes/chapter-5.md

 ## The Wait System Call

 Sometimes, as it turns out, it is quite useful for a parent to wait for a child process to finish what it has been doing.
 This task is accomplished with the **wait()** system call.
+When a parent is **waiting**, its state will be set to blocked.

 In the example code below, the parent process calls wait() to delay its execution until the child finishes executing.
 When the child is done, wait() returns to the parent.